 Information enlightens action.
 And, intention skews information.
 We don’t know what to do until we know what’s what.
 Ah, but, here is the kink in the chain: The most objective fact has to be interpreted subjectively.
 Information does not exist in pure form anywhere.
 We filter everything through our experience, interests, dreams, desires, fears and anxieties—until, before we know it, our interpretation of the fact, our impression of the fact, the implications we think the fact has for us, cannot be separated from the fact itself.
 We are always filling in “the rest of the picture” with our prejudices, inferences, and presumptions.

 It is difficult for us to detach ourselves from our experience of life in order to view it as disinterested observers.
-Information is instantly interpreted and linked to meaning.
+Information is instantly interpreted and linked to meaning–and what something means is always what it means to/for us.
 What something is exists in relationship with what the thing means for us personally.
 Information has implication.
 We get to the information through the implication—which is to say that the information we receive is restricted or enlarged by the questions we allow ourselves to ask, and is limited or expanded by our ability to deal with the implications the information has for us.
 We will hide from ( deny, discount, ignore) anything we cannot handle.
 We have to practice handling things we don’t want to deal with.
 You can guess how popular that idea will prove to be.

 If science is that way theology/religion is doubly so.
-My work in the church was to champion ways lay people wanted to “do” church over against the denominational standards of how church is supposed to be “done.”
+My work in the church was to champion ways lay people wanted to “do” church over against the denominational standards of how church is supposed to be “done” (For instance, why cannot church members be members of more than one church at the same time?).
 The hierarchy can only see how things are supposed to be from the point of view of the hierarchy—how members are to be received, for instance—and it cannot see any value in doing things differently from the way they have always been done.
 In order to create a future that is different from our past, we have to see the value in doing things differently than they have been done—and do them differently.
 And when doing comes to thinking and believing, the church begins to look for the exit or the eject button in order to get away from this conversation NOW!!!

 We are not going to create a future that is different from our past until that is forced on us by a present that allows no alternative.
 Those of us who see that present coming, can prepare the way of transformation by taking up the practice of seeing ourselves seeing.